You are here

 Dr. Bassewitz received his medical degree from The Johns Hopkins University School of Medicine in Baltimore, Maryland.
 He completed his orthopaedic surgery residency at UCLA and then went to William Beaumont Hospital in Royal Oak, Michigan, for a spinal surgery fellowship.
 At Beaumont, which in 1999 was the busiest hospital in the United States, Dr. Bassewitz served under Dr. Harry Herkowitz, one of the nation's foremost experts in spinal surgery, as well as six other spinal surgeons.

 Dr. Bassewitz has been involved with numerous clinical and bench research projects and has written research papers and book chapters in both general orthopaedics as well as various topics in spinal surgery.
 His papers have covered numerous topics in spinal disorders including spinal stenosis, disc herniations, and osteoporosis.
-His interests include complex problems of the neck and back including scoliosis.

 He is board-certified by the American Board of Orthopaedic Surgery, a fellow of the American Academy of Orthopaedic Surgeons, a member of the Clark County Medical Society, and a member of the Nevada State Medical Association.